pablocorbalan/academic-kickstart/content/publication/talla-ipin19/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: (To Appear) In *Proceedings of the 10th International Conference on Indoor Positioning and Indoor Navigation (IPIN), Pisa (Italy), October 2019*.
+publication: In *Proceedings of the 10th International Conference on Indoor Positioning and Indoor Navigation (IPIN), Pisa (Italy), October 2019*.
 publication_short: In *IPIN'19*

 abstract: Time difference of arrival (TDoA) localization with ultra-wideband (UWB) radios is rapidly gaining interest.
 Nevertheless, TDoA requires tightly time-synchronized anchors, either via wireless synchronization in small-scale setups with all anchors in range or via expensive wired backbones, both ultimately hampering the use of TDoA in large-scale areas.<br>In this paper we present TALLA, a novel wireless-only TDoA approach able to scale over large operational areas without sacrificing positioning accuracy.
 TALLA relies on a TDMA schedule enabling continuous, multi-hop operation of the anchor infrastructure.
 We evaluate TALLA in our 12-node UWB testbed and in much larger (>100 anchors) simulated areas, empowered by a technique that generates synthetic timing information faithfully reproducing the trends of the real one.
 Our real and simulated results show that TALLA achieves decimeter-level accuracy while tracking a moving target across several hops.